 A key premise here is that the innate qualities of animals can facilitate and maximize the benefits of the therapeutic process.
-For example, research has shown that interacting with or being in the presence of animals can reduce symptoms of anxiety and depression and improve certain physiological markers of the stress response and wellbeing.
+These children often dont trust adults, but on a dog.
+So they bring confidence, security, play and affection, so basic in the therapeutic process.
 Studies also suggest that the inclusion of animals can boost treatment adherence and motivation, which is a key aspect to consider in the context of therapy for individuals who have suffered traumatic experiences, among whom dropout rates tend to be high, a number of recent studies have reported promising results when using an Animal Assisted Intervention with the aim of improving health and preventing risk behaviours among children and adolescents who have suffered traumatic experiences.
 In general, the use of such interventions (AAI) has been associated with an improvement in symptoms of post-traumatic stress, depression, and anxiety.
 Research also suggests that AAIs may help to improve psychosocial adaptation and resilience and promote more secure attachments.
 So, the pet human bond help this children to overcome de violence and trauma, thanks to a program coordinated by health espezialized professionals

 6. Impact: how has your project made a difference so far in terms of both business outputs and social impact?
 How do you plan on measuring progress?

 From the beginning of the project we have an agreement with the University of the Basque Country to do a Pilot study.
-The aims of this study were to implement Leaving a Mark, an animal-assisted intervention (AAI) programme for children who have been exposed to gender-based violence, and to examine its effect on their associated clinical symptoms.
-The participants were 19 children (13 boys and 6 girls; Mage = 8.89, SD = 2.23) of Navarra who had been exposed to domestic violence perpetrated either by their father or their mother’s intimate partner.
-Clinical symptoms were assessed using the Child Behaviour Checklist (CBCL) before and after participating in the therapy programme.
+The aims of this study were to implement Leaving a Mark, an animal-assisted intervention (AAI) programme for children who have been exposed to gender-based violence, and to examine its effect on their associated clinical symptoms that were assessed using the Child Behaviour Checklist (CBCL) before and after participating in the therapy programme.
 At present we have treated 22 children ( 6 children each year) and their mothers from 3 different areas ( urban and rural areas) of Navarra.
 The satisfaction of mothers and children is very high.
 It also generates a social impact through its research, in society in general and in the scientific one in particular, by raising awareness and knowledge of this social problem and the effectiveness of Animal Assisted Therapies (AAT)

 7. Growth strategies: what are your main strategies for scaling your impact?

-The strategie for scaling our impact, is relationated to geographic expansion, increasing the intervention zones first of all, to different parts of or community and other near communities, for example Basque Country.
-We want to form professionals to replicate the programme in other communities and increase the social impact.
+The strategie for scaling our impact, is relationated to geographic spread, increasing the intervention zones first of all, to different parts of our community (Navarra) and other near communities, for example Basque Country.

 8. Creating shared value: How does your initiative create value for different stakeholders?